-Those recently visiting The Works at the museum will have noticed we’ve got a special guest staying with us for a while.
-Pacific A4 4498 / 60007 Sir Nigel Gresley is having its ten-year overhaul right here at York and will be available to view from the balcony for up to 3 years.
+Pacific A4 4498 / 60007 Sir Nigel Gresley is having its 10-year overhaul right here at York and will be available to view from the balcony for up to three years.

 The locomotive is owned by the Sir Nigel Gresley Locomotive Trust and the overhaul is being co-ordinated by locomotive engineer Darrin Crone with the help of a number of passionate volunteers.
 Listen to John Wilkinson – Deputy Chairman of the Trust – as he gives a brief overview of the overhaul:

 Despite being in the early stages the team report progress is very good and the Trust’s intention is that following the overhaul the locomotive will once again operate on mainline railtours and heritage railways throughout the UK.